citadelofcode/EMLMailReader/README.md

 # EMLMailReader
-A Python library that reads an .eml file and converts it into JSON object
+A Python library that reads a .eml file and converts it into JSON object